mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 ### 1. Stop all live and closed journeys{#migration-step-1-1}

 On **non-production sandboxes**, stop all live and closed journeys.
-This will enable the automated migration process to migrate all journeys from those sandboxes without any action from you.
-Post migration, you will be able to duplicate stopped journey versions and use them.
+This enables the automated migration process to migrate all journeys from those sandboxes without any action from you.
+After the migration, you will be able to duplicate stopped journey versions and use them.

 ### 2. Stop all live ad-hoc journeys without profile still in{#migration-step-1-2}